 Dr Lou Thomas

-I am an honorary researcher (continuing on from my postdoc) at the Centre for Autism at the University of Reading, with Dr. Cathy Manning, and a visiting lecturer in the psychology department at Royal Holloway, University of London.
-I also host the PsychologiCALL podcast, and a new season is due this autumn.
+My main role is as the research manager on the national autism team, which is part of the Learning Disability and Autism Programme at NHS England.
+Alongside this, I am an honorary researcher (continuing on from my postdoc) at the Centre for Autism at the University of Reading, with Dr. Cathy Manning, and a visiting lecturer in the psychology department at Royal Holloway, University of London.
+I also host the PsychologiCALL podcast.

 I am autistic, and an ADHDer (both adult diagnoses).
 I am passionate about increasing the involvement of autistic people into research about autism.
 I am open to talking about my experiences both from a personal and a research perspective!